farhanakhtar99/TradeFlow/README.md

-TradeFlow — Stock Trading Platform
+# 📈 TradeFlow — Stock Trading Platform

-TradeFlow is a full-stack stock trading web application that allows users to buy, sell, and track stocks through an intuitive and responsive interface.
+TradeFlow is an **end-to-end MERN full-stack stock trading platform** that allows users to simulate real trading activities such as buying and selling stocks, tracking portfolios, and monitoring market data through an interactive dashboard.

-The platform is built with a modern micro-app architecture, where the frontend, backend, and admin dashboard are deployed independently, ensuring scalability and easier maintenance.
+The project is built with a modern architecture where **frontend, backend, and dashboard are deployed independently**, enabling scalability and easier maintenance.

+---

 🌐 Live Deployments